gauravdhiman/blog.gaurav-dhiman.com/content/post/how-i-setup-a-blog-on-my-domain-with-almost-no-cost.md

 ## Other options to explore:

-I preferred self-hosting, but if that is something you do not prefer, choosing one of the hosted platforms is the quickest way of to get your blog up and running.
+I preferred self-hosting, but if that is something you do not prefer, choosing one of the hosted platforms is the quickest way to get your blog up and running.
 You don't need to worry about hosting, upgrading or setting up some technical infrastructure for it.
 You simply register on one of the blogging platforms, choose your template and start blogging, but this comes at some monthly running cost.
-Here is the list of some popular blogging platform.
+Here is the short list of popular blogging platforms.

 * [Medium](https://medium.com) - This has made the blogging a fun.
 Authoring and editing your blog has never been so easy.
 One of the great things about this is that it's Ad free.
 By keeping it Ad free and by hosting great content with clutter free UI, it has become a blogging platform of choice for many.
 It hosts blogs about almost every subjects from people of varied backgrounds.
 Although it's Ad free but it has some [revenue model](https://blog.medium.com/the-medium-model-3ec28c6f603a) to keep the shop running.
 * [LinkedIn Articles](https://www.linkedin.com/help/linkedin/answer/47538/publish-articles-on-linkedin?lang=en) - This is another great place where you can share your knowledge.
 Being a professional networking site, sharing skills and knowledge here makes more sense.
 It will help you build your online reputation and get you some great connections that may help you in your career path.
 From authoring perspective, it's very similar to Medium - clean clutter free UI and great user experience (UX) for both authors and readers.